ch1ebak/postinstall-script/README.md

 # CH1EBAK'S POSTINSTALL SCRIPT
 ## What is this?
-This is a collection of scripts that I wrote to make the process of reinstalling a system easier and faster.
+This is a collection of scripts that I wrote to make the process of reinstalling Arch easier and faster.
 The code is pretty ugly, but hey, this is my first script, and it works, so who cares.

 > [!WARNING]
 > This probably only works on Arch based distros.